Adjuntas, Puerto Rico: Sports

 The town has a professional volleyball team called Gigantes de Adjuntas that plays on the LVSM in Puerto Rico.
-The team won a title in 1973.

 Transportation

 In 1874, General José Laureano Sanz, Governor of Puerto Rico, sponsored a road from Ponce to Arecibo, going across Adjuntas and Utuado.
 In 1885, it is believed that the road was under construction.

 Nowadays, the main road to Adjuntas is PR-10, that connects the cities of Ponce in the south and Arecibo in the north, going across Adjuntas in the center.
 Before the PR-10 was built, roads like the PR-123, and other small roads were used to reach town.

 There is also a small airport in Adjuntas that caters to private airplanes.

 Adjuntas has 30 bridges.
 Built in 1919, Las Cabañas Bridge, made of steel and concrete is a one-lane, historic bridge which remains in operation.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 As of 2021, the mayor of Adjuntas is José Hiram Soto Rivera, of the Popular Democratic Party (PPD).
-The mayor before him was Jaime Barlucea.
-Barlucea has been reelected three times since (2008, 2012, and 2016).
+He was first elected at the 2020 general elections.

-The city belongs to the Puerto Rico Senatorial district V, which is represented by two senators.
-In 2016, Luis A. Berdiel Rivera and Nelson Cruz, from the New Progressive Party, were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.